Chariot (video game): Gameplay

 The entire game can be played solo or with a partner.
 The king's body is in a coffin and attached to it are four wheels.
 The player's character can push the chariot up and down small hills or attach a rope to pull it along.
 The rope can be extended or shortened to adequately maneuver the chariot throughout the environment.
 Everything behaves as it should, with real physics playing a big part in how things move.

 Reception

-On Metacritic, Chariot scores an average metascore of 76 on PlayStation 4, Wii U and PC and 73 on Xbox One.
+On Metacritic, Chariot has an average score of 76 on PlayStation 4, Wii U and PC and 73 on Xbox One.
 It achieved an 8.5 from Destructoid, as "a memorable game that's hard not to like and recommend to others."